mabhi02/194-STAR/study.md

 ---

-#### 2. **Preparation Phase (60 minutes)**
+#### 2. **Study Phase **
+- Give students the materials to understand SQL such as course notes and lecture notes.
+[10-15 minute read for students] [get html of course notes and reformat to our needs]
+- all students take the pre-test [must be same questions as post test] [have a form to ask prior knowledge or sql statements that they are knowledgeable with]
-- All participants are given **an instructional video** to ensure baseline exposure to prairielearn and SQL builder.
+- All participants are given **an instructional video** to ensure baseline exposure to prairielearn and SQL builder. [optional] [have it 3-5 minutes max]
-- Tool group interacts with the Query Builder; Control group uses lecture notes, documentation, and discussion worksheets.
+- Tool group interacts with the Query Builder; Control group uses discussion worksheets with solution.
+- post-test [same questions] [same google form]
 - **Environment is controlled** (no external resources or peer discussion).

 ---